franknoirot/franknoirot.co/posts/11ty-data-cascade-theming.md

 To try out this concept while building my new portfolio site, I decided to use it to randomly generate the two colors that make up the theme of my site.

-The first file this uses is `/_data/theme.js`, which defines two random colors and builds an object of two values we'll use in our CSS.
+The first file this uses is `/_data/theme.js`, which defines two random colors and builds an object with two values we'll use in our CSS.

 ```jsx
 // set a random hue, then get the hues 100 and 200deg away from it